Easy Homemade Greek Yogurt

 1. Add the Starter

-Once the milk cools to 110-114°F, take a half cup of the milk and whisk in 0.25c of the yogurt starter.
+Once the milk cools to 110-114°F, take a half cup of the milk and whisk in the yogurt starter.
 Mix until creamy, then return mixture to the inner pot and stir until combined.

 If this is your very first batch, use PLAIN Greek yogurt from the store as your starter.
 Check the ingredients to make sure it has live, active cultures.